eclipse-iofog/iofog.org/content/docs/1.1.0/iofogctl/iofogctl.md

 iofogctl connect my-ctrl --kube-config ~/.kube/conf --email EMAIL --pass PASSWORD
 ```

+Note that you must specify an empty or non-existent namespace when you use the connect command.
+This is because each cluster should be in its own namespace.

-## Deploy Agent On The ioFog Stack
+## Deploy Agent In The ioFog Stack

 We can now deploy Agents to a namespace that has a working Controller connected.
 Here, `my-first-agent` is the agent name, `1.2.3.4` is the external IP that iofogctl can access, and `/home/username/.ssh/agent-key` is the key that needs to be authorized on the agent.